kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 `LLONG_MAX +9223372036854775807 // 2^63 − 1`
 — maximum value for an object of type `unsigned long long int`
 `ULLONG_MAX 18446744073709551615 // 2^64 − 1`

+6.2.5 Types
+Paragraph 5
+> A "plain" `int` object has the natural size suggested by the architecture of the execution environment (large enough to contain any value in the range `INT_MIN` to `INT_MAX` as defined in the header `<limits.h>`).

+Paragraph 6
+> For each of the signed integer types, there is a corresponding (but different) unsigned integer type (designated with the keyword `unsigned`) that **uses the same amount of storage** (including sign information) and has the same alignment requirements.

+Paragraph 8
+> For any two integer types with the same signedness and different integer conversion rank (see 6.3.1.1), the range of values of the type with smaller integer conversion rank is a subrange of the values of the other type.

+6.3.1.1 Boolean, characters, and integers
+Paragraph 1
+> — The rank of `long long int` shall be greater than the rank of `long int`, which shall be greater than the rank of `int`, which shall be greater than the rank of `short int`, which shall be greater than the rank of `signed char`.
+— The rank of any unsigned integer type shall equal the rank of the corresponding signed integer type, if any.
+— The rank of `_Bool` shall be less than the rank of all other standard integer types.
+— The rank of any enumerated type shall equal the rank of the compatible integer type (see 6.7.2.2).

 Conclusion
 `{ sizeof(short int), sizeof(int) } >= 2`